-The ceasefire between Israel and Lebanon was extended for another 45 days following U.S.-mediated talks in Washington, the State Department announced on Friday.
+The ceasefire between Israel and Lebanon has been extended for another 45 days following U.S.-mediated talks in Washington, the State Department announced on Friday.

 The current truce, which had already been prolonged once, was due to expire Sunday.
 The U.S, Israel, and Lebanon nevertheless continue to consider the ceasefire in effect despite recurring violence along the border.